GenericMappingTools/gmt/doc/rst/source/gmt2kml.rst

 .. _-C:

 **-C**\ *cpt*
-    Use the CPT file for assigning colors to the symbol, event, or timespan icons, based on the value in the 3rd column of the input file.
+    Use the CPT for assigning colors to the symbol, event, or timespan icons, based on the value in the 3rd column of the input file.
 For lines or polygons we examine the segment header for -Z<value> statements and obtain the color via the cpt lookup.
 Note